 The Historic Preservation Certification Application is a three-part application used to apply for certifications required for Federal historic preservation tax incentives.
-The NPS certifies whether a building is a "sectified bistoric structure" and whether a a building is a "certified historic structure" and whether a rehabilitation meets the Secretary of the Interior's Standards for Rehabilitation and is consistent with the historic character of the building and, where applicable, with the district in which it is located.
+The NPS certifies whether a building is a "certified historic structure" and whether a rehabilitation meets the Secretary of the Interior's Standards for Rehabilitation and is consistent with the historic character of the building and, where applicable, with the district in which it is located.